omvijaysharma/my-fish/README.md

 # My Fish - 2D Game 🎮🐟

-"My Fish" ek mazedar 2D game hai jisme aapko ek fish ko rockets se bachakar points kamaane hain.
-Jitni der tak aap bacha payenge, utna zyada score milega!
+"My Fish" is a fun 2D game where you control a fish that must avoid rockets and earn points.
+The longer you survive, the higher your score!

 ## 🚀 How to Play
-1. **Start** button par click karke game shuru karein.
+1. Click the **Start** button to begin.
-2. Fish ko control karne ke liye screen par diye gaye **buttons** ka use karein.
+2. Use the **buttons** on the screen to control the fish.
-3. Rockets se bachiye aur score banate rahiye.
+3. Avoid rockets and keep earning points.
-4. Apna highest score beat karne ki koshish karein!
+4. Try to beat your highest score!

 ## 🎯 Features
-✅ Simple aur intuitive controls
+✅ Easy controls
-✅ Fun aur challenging gameplay
+✅ Fun and challenging gameplay
-✅ Clean aur colorful design
+✅ Clean and colorful design

 ## 🔗 Play Now
 👉 [My Fish - Play Online](https://omvijaysharma.github.io/my-fish/)